Sanaz Minaie

-Expert in TV program naming "Dastpokht Khodemani in 2016.
-Minaie gave a talk at TEDxTehran about the history of Persian cousin.
+Sanaz Minaie (ساناز مینایی; born 1962) is an Iranian television chef and cookbook author.
+She hosted the first cooking program in Islamic Republic of Iran Broadcasting, Sobhgahi Program.

 Personal life

-Sanaz Minaie was born in Arak city, and now is living in Tehran city.
-Her ex-name was Akram but she changed it to Sanaz due to her activities.
-She has two daughters naming Sanaz and Sania.
+Sanaz Minaie was born in Arak, and has worked in Tehran since 1981.
+Her birth name was Akram, which she later changed to Sanaz.
+She has two daughters.

+Education

+In 1989, Minaie received the certificates of Confectionary Master and Cooking Master Chef from the Vocational Training Organization.

+Minaie attended Le Cordon Bleu in London.

+In 2015, Minaie received a PhD in Business Management from Liberty University in the United States.

 Career

 Cooking Institute

-The first Cooking Institute in Iran was established by Sanaz Minaie.
+In 1982, Sanaz Minaie established the first Cooking Institute in Iran.
 Since 1978, she starts her work by teaching the arts like vegetable and fruit decoration, pastry making, cake decoration and family management.
 In 1991, developing 14 standards in terms of Cooking, pastry and hospitality under the title of Golden Chef, established the first culinary institute by permission from Iran Technical and Vocational Training Organization.
 She could get the permission for the establishment of non-profit university in the terms of knowledge and cooking from Ministry of Science, Research and Technology.